vhonebon1/CV/README.md

 #### Data analysis

-Studying Classics at university was very thourough training in critical thinking and assessing data structures (in this case ancient texts).
-While working at the National Gallery I developed these skills by gathering and analysing data, including visitor figures, retail income and wifi trafic, as part of several operational trial projects.
-In the summer of 2017 the Gallery changed the locaion of its main entrance based on the analysis I presented to the Board.
+Studying Classics at university was very thorough training in critical thinking and assessing data structures (in this case ancient texts).
+While working at the National Gallery I developed these skills by gathering and analysing data, including visitor figures, retail income and wifi traffic, as part of several operational trial projects.
+In the summer of 2017 the Gallery changed the location of its main entrance based on the analysis I presented to the Board.
 This resulted in an upturn in retail and exhibition ticket sales.

 ## Education